radical-cybertools/MTMS/README.md

 Please look at the example code to get a feeling for how to write your own.
 Note that for "portability" this workflow doesn't run the real namd binary, but other than that the workflow is representative.
+Depending on network speed and queueing times, this should take around 5 minutes to execute.